 There’s a limited range of engines on offer, but all offer good performance, economy or a mixture of the two.
 For most people, the 1.6-litre diesel would be the best bet – offering decent performance figures, yet an achievable 70mpg.
 With a new Megane on the way, there should be some excellent deals to be had on the current model.
 The 100,000-mile four-year warranty also adds to the value.

-To see the savings to be had on the current model, our Renault Megane configurator will hunt out the best deals for you, straight from the Renault dealer network.
+To see the savings to be had on the current model, our Renault Megane configurator will hunt out great deals for you, straight from the Renault dealer network.

 Audi A3 Sportback